solarch-dev/.github/profile/README.md

 ## ✦ The Philosophy

-> **Solarch doesn't write code.
-It writes architecture.**
+> **Solarch doesn't fight AI hallucination — it makes hallucination structurally impossible.**
 >
-> The industry has spent two years trying to make LLMs write code.
-The result: confident hallucinations, ghost APIs, and codebases that compile but lie.
-The hallucination isn't a tuning problem — it's a category error.
+> The industry has spent two years asking LLMs to write code.
+The result: confident hallucinations, ghost APIs, codebases that compile but lie.
+Hallucination isn't a tuning problem — it's a category error.
 >
 > Architecture is the level where structure is **provable**.
 A controller calls a service.
 A service queries a repository.
 A repository writes a table.
 These relationships are either present or not.
 They can't be hallucinated.

-Solarch separates the two concerns:

-1. **Constructors:** Deterministic, hand-authored, pre-wired patterns that ship the structural 80% of any backend.
-No AI, no risk.
-Just composition.
-2. **Surgical AI:** Invoked only inside the algorithmic 20%.
-A specific business rule, the pricing curve, the retry policy.
-Where AI genuinely earns its keep.
+Solarch stacks three layers that, together, leave no room for an AI to invent something that doesn't exist:

+1. **GraphRAG.** The agent starts every request by retrieving canonical patterns from a vector-indexed library.
+No blank context, no improvisation from zero.
+2. **Rules Engine.** Every mutation passes a deterministic gate — 32 whitelist rules, 7 anti-patterns, 3 conditional checks.
+Illegal edges never land.
+The schema can't be coerced.
+3. **Self-correction loop.** When the Rules Engine rejects a draft, the violation message feeds back into the agent state.
+The AI revises until the graph is clean, or the request terminates without a commit.

+The output isn't *trustworthy* code.
+It's *provably correct* structure.

-**Predictable structure.
+**Provable structure.
 Targeted intelligence.
 Zero hallucinated APIs.**

 ---